LinogeFly/hide-unwanted-streams-on-twitch/README.md

 For platform specific builds use `gulp build-chrome` and `gulp build-userscript` commands.

 # Version history
-- 1.2.0 First release in Google Web Store.
-Added Google Chrome Extension platform.
+- 1.2.0 Added Google Chrome Extension platform.
 - 1.1.0 Added support for hiding videos in addition to live streams.
 - 1.0.0 First release.
 Only Userscript platfom is supported.